MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 | `MAX_CONNECTION_AGE`             | Server            | Maximum time that a channel may exist.                                                                                                                        | N/A                | INT_MAX (Infinite) |
 | `MAX_CONNECTION_AGE_GRACE`       | Server            | Grace period after the channel reaches its max age.                                                                                                           | N/A                | INT_MAX (Infinite) |

-The gRPC GitHub repository includes examples that demonstrate client and server applications that implement gRPC Keepalive:
+The gRPC GitHub repository includes examples that demonstrate client and server applications that implement gRPC keepalive:

 | Programming Language | Example                                                                                                         | Documentation                                                                                                                                       |
 | -------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |